BushelScript/bushelscript.github.io/index.md

 ## Learn BushelScript

+_A new, more complete help site is coming very soon… (early April at the latest)_
+_The biggest weakness of this project right now is lack of documentation, and I thoroughly intend to solve that._

 Check out the [Quick Tutorial](quick-tutorial/) for the basics you need to start writing BushelScript scripts.

 If you're looking to convert from AppleScript, consult the [AppleScript Translation Guide](applescript-translation/).